Coneriys/apache4/docs/content/user-guides/docker-compose/acme-dns/index.md

     If you uncommented the `acme.caserver` line, you will get an SSL error, but if you display the certificate and see it was emitted by `Fake LE Intermediate X1` then it means all is good.
     (It is the staging environment intermediate certificate used by Let's Encrypt).
-    You can now safely comment the `acme.caserver` line, remove the `letsencrypt/acme.json` file and restart Traefik to issue a valid certificate.
+    You can now safely comment the `acme.caserver` line, remove the `letsencrypt/acme.json` file and restart apache4 to issue a valid certificate.

 ## Explanation